-- Submitted their application through UNM Jobs and meet minimum and preferred qualification for the position applying for. - Chairs will select the candidates who meet minimum qualifications (refer to "Obtaining Teaching Approvals for Faculty" below), availability for days and times of classes being offered, and rate highest on hiring matrix.
+- Shairs will prepare a rating matrix that will list all adjunct faculty who have submitted their application through UNM Jobs and meet minimum and preferred qualification for the position applying for. - Shairs will select the candidates who meet minimum qualifications (refer to "Obtaining Teaching Approvals for Faculty" below), availability for days and times of classes being offered, and rate highest on hiring matrix.